vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_in_detail.md

 ## ExclusiveEntityTransaction

 EntityTransaction is an API to create & destroy entities from a job.
-The purpose is to enable procedural generation scenarios where construction of massive scale instantiation must happen on jobs.
-This API is very much a work in progress.
+The purpose is to enable procedural generation scenarios where instantiation on big scale must happen on jobs.
+As the name implies it is exclusive to any other access to the EntityManager.

+ExclusiveEntityTransaction should be used on manually created world that acts as a staging area to construct & setup entities.
+After the job has completed you can end the EntityTransaction and use ```EntityManager.MoveEntitiesFrom(EntityManager srcEntities);``` to move the entities to an active world.

 ## EntityCommandBuffer

 ## GameObjectEntity